-(3) The Risk Management Committee has established rule and prepared selfassessment forms to assess the performance of the Risk Management Committee as a whole and individual for year 2017 for the assessor to indicate strengths, weaknesses and matters that needed improvements.
-The Risk Management Committee together considered the results of the assessment and established guidelines for achieving a more effective operation of the Risk Management Committee.

-(4) Risk management policy and significant risk management of the Company and its subsidiary companies have been disclosed in details within the Annual Registration Statement Year 2017 (Form 56-1) and the Annual Report Year 2017 (Form 56-2).
+- (5) The Risk Management Committee has prepared a performance summary report for presentation to the Board of Directors and the Audit Committee for acknowledgment periodically to take comments and/or suggestions to improve risk management to be more effective. - (6) The Risk Management Committee has established rules and prepared self-assessment as a whole and individual for year 2018 for the assessor to indicate strengths, weakness and matters that needed improvements.
+The Risk Management Committee together considered the results of the assessment and established guidelines for achieving more effective operation in the following year. - (7) The Risk Management Committee has disclosed the details of the significant risk management of the Company within the Annual Registration Statement Year 2018 (Form 56-1) and the Annual Report Year 2018 (Form 56-2).

-In the past year 2017, due to the operation of the Risk Management Committee, the risks were able to be controlled to the level which incurred no impact to the operations of the Company and its subsidiary companies.
-The Committee supervises the risk management responsibly and carefully for the benefits of the Company, shareholders, and all stakeholders.
+The operation of the Risk Management Committee the past year 2018, the risks in various aspects were able to be controlled to the level which incurred no significant impact to the operations of the Company by responsibly and carefully performing assigned duties for the best benefit of the Company and all stakeholders.

+February 18, 2019

-Dated: February 12, 2018 On behalf of the Risk Management Committee
+On behalf of the Risk Management Committee

+(Mr. Satit Chanchaowakun)

-(Mr. Satit Chanjavanakul) Chairman of Risk Management Committee
+Chairman of the Risk Management Committee